Study options

 Specialisations

 Two majors with a different focus are offered in the Master's Programme in Engineering Physics.
-Students should choose their major in the beginning of the programme.
+Students should choose their major at the beginning of the programme.
 Personal academic advisors and the Learning Services are available for advice and guidance on study-related questions.
 The majors are as follows:

-• Students can focus on either experimental physics or theoretical physics and modeling with emphasis on technology applications or basic research.
+• Materials Physics and Quantum Technology: Students can focus on either experimental physics or theoretical physics and modeling with emphasis on technology applications or basic research.
 Students can further specialise in nanomaterials, solid-state applications of quantum technology, or purely theoretical physics related to the most pressing questions in modern solid-state physics and quantum technology.

 In addition to learning advanced physics and mathematics, the courses are carefully planned to enable students to think outside the traditional boundaries of different disciplines of physics and therefore inspire innovative thinking.
 This is what the Master's Programme in Engineering Physics is famous for – and engineers and scientists who are able to see the big picture are becoming increasingly sought after in the job market, too.